 As I am exploring Bagan, I do keep comparing it with my trip to Siem Reap – The Grand Tour that covers Ta Som, Neak Poan, Preah Khan, Banteay Srei Temple… and the Small Tour that covers the Angkor Thom, Ta Prohm, and, of course, the Bayon and Angkor Wat.
 There are some similarities but there are so many differences if you look closely and learn a little bit about their culture.
 In general, the Angkor temples are scattered and quite well-hidden in the bushes in the abandoned forest, while the temples in Bagan are spread on the plain.
 Angkor is an interconnected system while Bagan is having thousands of temples independently that coexist in one place.

 To travelers, Angkor is more developed and there are night markets, shops, spas, massage parlors, and bars; there are more choices in terms of accommodations and resorts.
 Bagan, on the other hand, is more relic and everything closes at around 8 pm.

 Apart from history, let’s take a look at their tradition.

 It is common to see worshippers kneeling to the Buddha out of respect.
-You may even see some crawling on their hands and knees to the temple, as a way of showing their faith to Buddha.
+You may even see some crawling on their hands and knees to the temple, as a way of showing their faith in Buddha.

 One thing you might notice is that the worshippers like to touch the Buddha statue’s hand (if they can be touched), to the point that the hand of the Buddha is always glossier.
 While it is not exactly a Buddha’s teaching, but only a common belief among worshippers that touching the Buddha may give luck.
-In fact, the Buddha teaches us to be responsible for your own fate and not depend on external matters.
+In fact, the Buddha teaches us to be responsible for our own fate and not depend on external matters.